jikan-me/jikan-docs/src/docs/index.md

 ## Disclaimer
 - Jikan is **not** affiliated with MyAnimeList.net
-- I am not responible for what you with this library, thus use it responsibly as per [MyAnimeList's Terms Of Service](https://myanimelist.net/about/terms_of_use)
+- I am not liable for how you utilize this library.
+Use it responsibly as per MyAnimeList's [Terms Of Service](https://myanimelist.net/about/terms_of_use)